Senior Gear Editor

 Flylow’s Quantum Pro is our top pick for a Resort/Backcountry ski jacket.
 The Strafe Nomad is our top pick Backcountry/Resort ski jacket.
 Spot the difference?

 The breathable fabric does mean you’ll likely want to layer up a bit more underneath on stormy, lift-assisted days.
-It’s also not quite as durable-feeling as some of the burlier resort shells on this list (though we have yet to encounter any issues), but the versatility the jacket provides as a result is pretty unmatched.
-If you are looking for a jacket that is truly breathable enough for dedicated backcountry use but doesn’t skimp on features as a result, look no further.
+It’s also not quite as durable-feeling as some of the burlier resort shells on this list (though we have yet to encounter any issues), but the versatility the jacket provides as a result of the lightweight material is pretty incredible.
+If you are looking for a jacket that is breathable and lightweight enough for dedicated backcountry use but doesn’t skimp on features as a result like the Rab Khroma Kinetic, look no further.

 Check Price on Strafe